wavemotion-dave/StellaDS/readme.txt

 StellaDS - PHOENIX EDITION
 --------------------------------------------------------------------------------
-StellaDS is an Atari 2600 console emulator for your DS/DSi.
+StellaDS is an Atari 2600 (VCS) console emulator for your DS/DSi.
 To use this emulator, you must use compatibles rom with a26/bin format.
-Twilight Menu++ wants to see the file extension be .a26 (you can just rename .bin) help you.
+Twilight Menu++ wants to see the file extension be .a26 (you can just rename .bin)

 Features :
 ----------
  High level of compability to make games playable.
-Most games you remember fondly run nearly full speed on a DSi in native 133MHz mode.
-For the older DS-LITE and DS-PHAT, only the more simple games are going to run close to full speed.
+Most games you remember fondly run full speed on a DSi in native 133MHz mode.
+For the older DS-LITE and DS-PHAT, many of the simple 4k and 2k games will play perfectly and some of the 8k games will run very close to full speed.
+More sophisticated bank-switching schemes really require the DSi for the best experience.
- Paddle and Keypad emulation is included.

  See Comatiblity.TXT for a full list of the ROMS supported.
 Generally these are going to be NTSC No-Intro roms (the good ones!).
-PAL roms may cut off at the bottom of the screen and may not run at the right speed.

 PAL vs NTSC:
 ------------